rhenter/django-api-client/docs/en/_sources/forms/index.rst.txt

 AjaxChoiceField
 ---------------

-Is the same of a ChoiceField but you are able to populate the field using ``ajax`` in the template and submit the result
+Is the same of a ChoiceField but you are able to populate the choices using ``ajax`` directly from the template and submit the result

 - Example